This likely won't be going to be the final version of this post.

 Hyper learning is basically the thesis of my career path.

-The term is inspired by what Writing in hypertext has done for my thinking, allowing me to connect ideas frequently, as well as the intensity that comes from directing interdisciplinary thinking towards your greatest strengths.
+The term is inspired by what Writing in hypertext has done for my thinking, allowing me to connect, separate, and compress ideas, as well as the intensity that comes from directing interdisciplinary thinking towards your greatest strengths.
 It generally happens at a quicker pace than siloed learning by way of more fully integrating past, present, and future experience.